arpnetworks/blog/_posts/2016-07-19-how-to-delete-a-user-in-deis.markdown

 $
 ```

-Now delete the user you wish:
+Now delete the user you wish with the following command:

 ```
 $ deis auth:cancel --username=johndoe